mod-devops/docs/README.md

 * **Infrastructure Abstraction**: With the business logic abstracted from the underlying infra, it’s easier to adoptions changes in the deployment environment.
 * **Open-source Tools**: Leveraging open-source software reduces costs and increases community support and extensions.

-By incorporating these improvements and tools, the architecture described will be even more robust, flexible, and scalable, meeting both the current and future needs effectively.